 Alexandra Hotti

-Growing up in a suburb just outside Stockholm, Alexandra Hotti has always been close to home—except for a brief period abroad in the U.S. during high school.
+Growing up in a suburb just outside Stockholm, Alexandra Hotti stayed close to home most of her life, except for a brief period abroad in the U.S. during high school.
 Today, she’s back in central Stockholm, living with her fiancé and focusing on the world of AI at QA.tech as an AI Engineer.
 With a background rooted in academic research and machine learning, Alexandra’s journey has been anything but ordinary.

 “I was first introduced to Machine Learning during my Bachelor’s at KTH, through a course called Language Engineering with an Introduction to Machine Learning,” Alexandra recalls.
 Taught by Johan Boye, the course ignited her interest in the field.